 Check your tires for tread and pressure.
 If they feel a little tender or if the treads are worn out, replace them immediately.
 Worn-out tires have less grip, especially on wet roads, which can cause your car to lose control while you're driving.

 When replacing your tires, invest in models made specifically for the rainy season, as they provide good traction on slippery roads.

-Braving through difficult road conditions entails extra caution.
-Keep in mind these safety tips when driving during a downpour.
+Braving through difficult road conditions entails extra road safety precautions.
+Keep in mind these safety tips for the rainy season in the Philippines.

 Although it makes sense to drive a bit more slowly when it's raining, you don't want to drive at a speed below the prevailing traffic speed.
 Motorists behind you might get too impatient with your slow pace, causing them to drive recklessly.
 This scenario might end up in a car collision.

 So, how fast or slow should you drive in bad weather?
 The key is to match the pace of traffic.
 If it moves slowly, reduce your speed.
 If it speeds up, keep up with the pace.
 This is one of the most important road safety tips to remember during the rainy season.

 If you drive too fast through standing water, it will splash underneath your vehicle, getting its electrical parts and engine wet and causing a short circuit.
 You'll end up being stranded in the middle of the road with your stalled car while it's raining.

 You also have to drive a little more slowly on curves to prevent skidding.
 Step on the brake pedal mildly as you approach curves.